RBilsland/pxt-sonicpiosc/README.md

 ### Initialising the connection to the ESP8266 microchip

-If using the iot:bit module then the defaut parameters will surffice.
+If using the iot:bit module then the default parameters will suffice.
 Once complete you can check if it was successful or not.

 ![initialise block commands](https://github.com/RBilsland/pxt-sonicpiosc/blob/master/images/initialise.png)